pujols/OSU_CSE_5524_2025AU/HW_5_programming_set/Readme.md

 - Using learned features for downstream tasks via simple k-nearest neighbors.
 - Reasoning about representation quality and how architecture/training changes affect it.

+Please also take a look at HW5.ppt or HW5.pdf

 ---

 ## Question 0: Get ready (no coding points)